d521bb85/react-use-rect/README.md

 Utility hook that aims to help with tracking an element's bounding client rect.

-It might be found useful for simple cases such as getting element's size and position once it mounted to the DOM.
+It might be found useful for simple cases such as getting element's size and position once it mounts to the DOM.
 As well as for complex ones when an element position changes frequently and needs to be tracked down (e.g. dropdowns and tooltips).

 ## Installation